bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 - Provide clear error messages when an item fails processing
 - Include the item key/index in error messages for easier debugging
 - Allow configuration of whether to fail fast or continue on errors

-## Future Considerations

-- Parallel processing of items with configurable concurrency
-- Enhanced filtering capabilities to process only certain items
-- Progress tracking for long-running loops
-- Checkpointing and resumability for very large collections
-- Support for early termination based on conditions

 === File: recipes/recipe_executor/components/steps/mcp/mcp_create.json ===